 Investors purchasing common stock in this offering will pay a price per share that substantially exceeds the pro forma as adjusted net tangible book value per share.
-As a result, investors purchasing common stock in this offering will incur immediate dilution of \$ per share, the difference between the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and our pro forma as adjusted net tangible book value per share as of , 2021 after giving effect to this offering.
+As a result, investors purchasing common stock in this offering will incur immediate dilution of \$17.28 per share, the difference between the initial public offering price of \$20.00 and our pro forma as adjusted net tangible book value per share as of December 31, 2020 after giving effect to this offering.
 For more information on the dilution you may suffer as a result of investing in this offering, see the section of this prospectus entitled "Dilution."
 This dilution is due to the substantially lower price paid by our investors who purchased shares prior to this offering as compared to the price offered to the public in this offering and the exercise prices of stock options granted to our employees and our outstanding warrant.
 The exercise of any of these options or warrant would result in additional dilution.